RPiSpy/halloween/README.md

 need to update the GPIO references.

 You can set a startup time to allow yourself time to get out of the range of the PIR.
-Delays can be set for the ON and OFF states so you can reduce the number of activations during regular PIR events.
+A duration can be set to match the duration of the light/sound sequence as well as a 'snooze' delay to stop the relay being activated to quickly.

+Start-up Sequence  : Flashing green, flashing amber, flashing red Waiting for motion : Flashing blue
+Violet             : Relay active
+Red                : Duration+Snooze